Therfield Heath is managed by the Conservators of Therfield Heath and Greens, who were set up by an Act of Parliament in 1896.

 “I moved to this area with my family in 2014 and the Heath was a significant factor in us choosing Royston as a place to live.
-The Heath is somewhere that my kids play rugby, tennis, hide & seek and fly kites, it’s somewhere that we go for a walk, meet our friends for a beer and the occasional game of rounders, there isn’t a day of the week when at least one of us is on the Heath having fun, it’s also the first thing I see when I open the curtains in a morning, which is why I want to play my part in protecting it.
-I have a career in the building industry and work for a large construction and regeneration plc, I have experience of working in partnership with both central and local government and other public sector bodies to deliver their property regeneration schemes.
+The Heath is somewhere that my kids play rugby, tennis, hide & seek and fly kites; it’s somewhere that we go for a walk, meet our friends for a beer and the occasional game of rounders.
+There isn’t a day of the week when at least one of us is not on the Heath having fun.
+It’s also the first thing I see when I open the curtains in a morning, which is why I want to play my part in protecting it.
+I have a career in the building industry and work for a large construction and regeneration plc.
+I have experience of working in partnership with both central and local government and other public sector bodies to deliver their property regeneration schemes.
 I hope by volunteering to become a Conservator I can bring some of the skills and experience I’ve developed both personally and professionally for the benefit of Therfield Regulation Trust and as such everyone who uses the Heath and Greens”

 Elected by the electors of The Special Drainage District of Royston

 “Having lived in Royston for 16 years, the Heath is one of the reasons I love living here, along with its people.
 As a working parent, my family and I all use the heath both for sports and general recreational purposes.

 I am currently a CEO of a charity with 20 years of experience working in the charity sector and know that finding sustainable funding sources is hard, especially if you don’t have a vision of what the future should look like.
 Being at the heart of finding ways of encouraging activities on and involvement with the Heath, excites me.
 Whether that’s through playing sport, preserving and ensuring its ecology and wildlife, or making sure the Heath is accessible to the whole community, including the four-legged ones.